 Yes No

-FSANZ is not an enforcement authority.
-State and territory agencies are responsible for enforcement.
-The nature and frequency of inspections are determined based on the food safety risk associated with the food business in Australia.
+State and territory agencies determine the nature and frequency of inspections based on the food safety risk associated with the food business.
 See Principles for the inspection of food businesses and an example from one council Food business inspections – North Sydney Council.

 Does the institution/agency monitor expired products in MSMEs and street food vendors in your area?

 Yes No

+Yes.
+As part of routine audit or inspections, an official from the state, territory or local government may check for expired products or investigate if there is a complaint.
+Note, sale of products after its best-before date has expired is not illegal as this does not affect safety, only quality.

 Does the institution/agency undergo test on contaminated food and feed materials for traceability purposes?

 Yes No

+Yes.
+Under a nationally coordinated survey plan, sampling and testing of food occurs on an annual basis with the focus (ie which analyte and which food) determined by emerging risks, intelligence, common non-compliances or other priorities.

+Most jurisdictions also complete random testing surveillance of food available for sale in their jurisdiction.
+Eg: NSW Food Authority report on Annual Food Testing Report 2023-2024

 How does the institution/agency supervise or evaluate the compliance on regulation by MSMEs and street food businesses?